iansinnott/iansinnott.github.io/content/_posts/2017-08-20-migrating-a-blog-to-gatsby-part-2-of-gatsby-migration.md

 This is where it all comes together.
 If you finished the last section you would have ended up with a bunch of links that point to the correct URL but when you tried visiting the URL there was nothing there 😕.
 This is because Gatsby hasn't yet generated an additional pages.
 It's still just rendering whatever is in your `src/pages/` directory.

 By default, Gatsby will create a static HTML page for everything under `src/pages/`.
 At this point we've discussed `src/pages/index.js` extensively.
-It will the `index.html` page of your site, and thus your landing page.
+It will be the `index.html` page of your site, and thus your landing page.

 For any stand-alone pages, simply create a corresponding js file in the `pages/` directory and you are good to go.
 For example, `src/pages/about.js` would generate an `about.html` page.
 Simple.